p3ck/shairport-sync/README.md

 Latency
 -------
-Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the DAC, irrespective of any internal delays, processing times, etc. in the computer.
-From listening tests, it seems that there are two latencies in current use:
+Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the audio output device, usually a Digital to Audio Converter (DAC), irrespective of any internal delays, processing times, etc. in the computer.
+From listening tests, it seems that there are three latencies in current use:
 * If the source is iTunes 10 or later, a latency of 99,400 frames seems to bring Shairport Sync into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Express receivers.
 * If the source is an AirPlay device, the latency seems to be exactly 88,200 frames.
 AirPlay devices include AppleTV, iPod, iPad and iPhone and Quicktime Player on Mac.
 * If the source is a `forked-daapd`-powered device, the latency seems to be exactly 99,400 frames.